-Social media exploded a few years ago and developed a desire amoung businesses worldwide to engage with the digital world through social media.
-Companies started Facebook pages, Twitter Profiles and every kind of social media profile they could think of.
+Social media exploded a few years ago and developed a desire for businesses worldwide to engage with the digital world through social media.
+Companies started Facebook pages, Twitter Profiles, began to grow Instagram followers and every kind of social media profile they could think of.
 Blogs have since become mandatory in business and organisations have begun to understand the need to move from paying for placement in publications to create and curating content to build online communities.

 Was social media a fad?

 Six or seven years down the line it may be a good time to question if social media was in fact a fad.
 It arrived, kicked up a storm and forced everyone to think hard and fast about getting involved.
-Business jumped in with force, grandparents signed up to meet their grand children overseas, divorces were blamed on Facebook and society (business and personal) felt the power of social media in their lives every day.
+Businesses jumped in with force, grandparents signed up to meet their grandchildren overseas, divorces were blamed on Facebook and society (business and personal) felt the power of social media in their lives every day.